Last Updated on September 1, 2023 by Karl Thompson

 - The age structure changes.
 Immigration lowers that average age of the population both directly and indirectly.
 Directly because immigrants tend to be younger by 10 years than the British born population.
 Indirectly because Immigrant women have a higher fertility ratio – they have more babies than British born women.

-- The dependency ratio.
+- The dependency ratio changes.
 Here immigration has three effects:

 - Immigrants are more likely to be of working age and this thus helps lower the dependency ratio.